DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-27-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 It may be confusing for references to be mentioned both in the offer conditions and in their own specific section.

 We’d like to improve this by asking providers for reference requirements in a more structured way.
 This would allow us to display the additional information within the references section.

-### Email to say that someone cannot give a reference

-We send an email to the candidate when a reference request is bounced but not when someone says they cannot give a reference.

-We should consider adding this email so that candidates know that they may need to request another reference.